Three Billy Goats Gruff: Music and musicals

 Frank Luther wrote a version of "The Three Billy Goats Gruff" geared towards music education for elementary school grade children, published in "Singing on Our Way", Our Singing World Series by the Ginn and Company (c.
 1949).
 It was often played on the BBC Radio programme Children's Favourites, in the 1950s and early 1960s.
 Some years earlier Yvonne Ravell had recorded a version she wrote in sung (1940), (Note: Ravell, Yvonne [pseud. of Yvonne Rapeer Shanley] (soprano); Leaman, Harold (piano) (1940) "Little Black Sambo"; "The Gingerbread Boy"; "The Wee Wee Woman"; "The Three Billy Goats Gruff" (3 album set, J-20, Nos.
 35-651, 35-652, and 35-653).) cited as suitable education material for the theatre in one journal.

-James Scott Balentine composed Kinderkonzerts, a chamber music setting for string quintet and narrator, with the text adapted by Stephanie Sant'Ambrogio, recorded in the album "Klassics 4 Kids: Cactus Pear Music Festival Artists" (2010).

-Gwen Edwards adapted the story into a popular children's musical called Billy, Goat, Gruff: The Musical (summer 2007), at Barter Theatre in Abingdon, Virginia.

 A musical adaptation by British composing team George Stiles and Anthony Drewe was commissioned by the Singapore Repertory Theatre.
 It premiered there in 2015 and made its North American debut in 2017 at the Aurora Theatre in Lawrenceville, Georgia.